Sunday, August 6, 2017

 2. You use any powered additives like Iron Out, Rust Out, Softener Mate, etc., to treat your water softener for iron/rust problems.

-3. You are constantly cleaning the toilets, showers, dishwasher, and sinks on a regular basis to remove rust stains or black stains.
+3. You are constantly cleaning the toilets, showers, dishwashers, and sinks regularly to remove rust stains or black stains.

 4. The women in the home need regular hair treatments to remove iron from their hair.
 Then again orange/red hair is in vogue these days!

-5. Your clothes come out of the wash with rust stains, discolored or spots.
+5. Your clothes come out of the wash with rust stains, discoloration, or spots.
 Especially whites.

 6. Your water is consistently discolored.
 Especially the hot water and bath water.